 Insurance companies calculate the ACV as the replacement cost of an item, minus depreciation.

-Comprehensive insurance will cover anything that happens to the vehicle that is outside of the driver’s control.
+Comprehensive insurance will cover anything that happens to the car that is outside of the driver’s control.
 These events are usually defined as an “acts of God or nature” in the fine print.
 The most common things covered by comprehensive insurance are: flooding, hail, fire, and vandalism.

 What insurance covers items inside the stolen car?